DeeMcCart/CI_PP5_Jeweller/README.md

 ### Agile Observations and learnings
-* Improved from PP4 by use of EPICs defined as Issues, which allows a hierarchy of issues to be built (inspired by our cohort leader Alan Bushell),
+* Improved from PP4 with use of EPICs defined as Issues, which allows a hierarchy of issues to be built (inspired by our cohort leader Alan Bushell's guidance),
 * A 2-way link (EPICs listing child issues, and each child issue showing its parent EPIC).
 This helped keep track, as for any 'child' issue I could click on its parent EPIC and see what other related issues existed.
 I could then traverse up or down between issues and EPICs.
 * All user stories are assigned a code e.g. RU_01 is first Returning User story, these are used with an abbreviated title to keep the Kanban board neat.
 * Hyperlinks to Github issues are used where possible, e.g. on commit message; this makes related commit messages visible against the issue.
 * Labels were well used, 'EPIC' Issues were assigned label 'EPIC' where other issues were given a MoSCoW (01_MustHave 02_ShouldHave, 03_CouldHave, 04_WontHave).
 Identifing the EPICs with a separate label allowed them to be excluded from the main KanBan board and moved to a separate board.
 * While it felt like a bit of duplication, I found on the 'Github Insights' bar charts for sprint retrospectives, the EPIC needed to be defined as a project field to become eligible for chart breakdown & grouping.
 * This project is quite comprehensive and contains a LOT of user stories!!!
 In practice, as part of each end-of-sprint ceremony, I created Issues for the user stories to be done in the next sprint (rather than creating each user story issue at the project beginning).
 This meant the KanBan board didn't become overwhelming.
+* Sticking to timeboxing each Sprint is still a challenge.
+Attempts to 'just finish' a task by extending the iteration by a day or two, needed to be curbed.
+Instead, I had to (will have to) train myself to end the sprint, then assess which work had been completed or not.
+* Story points - I used these as estimates of hours to complete each task.
+I then tracked the actual time spent in hours, to determine if I was going adrift.

 ## Features

+### Features in Scope
 The site includes over 20 features, these are listed in a separate READme document (use ctrl-click to open in a separate tab):

-### Features in Scope

 <a href="https://github.com/DeeMcCart/Jeweller/blob/main/README_Features.md" target="_blank">Site features, open in separate tab using Ctrl-click</a>